LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       The price was a disappointment for Sotheby's, who had estimated that the work would achieve £25-£35 million.
 But, with buyers' fees, the price to be paid is still a whopping £23.7 million ($29.7 million).
+    sideGalleryImages:
+      - imageTitle: This version of Monet's Nympheas sold at Sotheby's London for £21 million on 19 June 2019.
+        imageUrl: /assets/expensive-paintings-claude-monet-nympheas-june-2019-sothebys.jpg
   - textTitle: "Monet: Matinée sur la Seine"
     text: >-
       | Sale Price: | Adjusted Price: | Date of Sale: